gu-computational-workspace/spraakbanken/strix-sentence-transformers/kuberay/README.md

 The sbdata01 network share is mounted in the worker nodes.
 The mount point is `/mnt/sbdata01`.
 The transformers data directory is set to `transformers_postprocess_dir: /mnt/sbdata01/strix/kuberay/transformers_data` in the `config.yml` file.

-To submit the Ray jon, or python application, run the following:
+To submit the Ray job, or python application, run the following:
 ```
 python run_ray_transformers.py <corpus>
 ```